domenic/promise-tests/README.md

 the Promises/A spec itself failed to capture this requirement, even though the CommonJS group considered it important, so implementations are still Promises/A conforming if they throw errors.

-Tests for this spec extension are included as `lib/resolution-races.js`.
+Tests for this spec extension are included as `resolution-races`.

 [object-capability]: http://en.wikipedia.org/wiki/Object-capability_model